 All of our masks are custom papier-mache masks hand-made from gesso molds by expert artisans.
 This makes each of our masks a unique piece, the expression of the artist who creates it.
-Materials used for decoration are the result of continual research, and include fine fabrics, real feathers, Swarovski gems, as well as gold leaf and silver leaf.
+Materials used for decoration are the result of continual research and include precious fabrics, real feathers, Swarovski crystals, as well as gold leaf and silver leaf.

 Ca' Macana is known throughout the world for the outstanding quality of its masks and for its innovation.
 Classic masks such as the bauta and the moretta are faithfully reproduced from authentic paintings and illustrations by Pietro Longhi and Francesco Guardi along with drawings by Giovanni Grevembroch.
 Fine Venetian carnival masks, such as the harlequin (l'Arlechinno) and the colombina, create the most complete collection of Commedia dell’Arte masks you will find in any workshop in Venice.